y-prog/BO_RandomDecomposition_NeuralNetworks/README.md

 The goal of this project is to apply Bayesian Optimization for Multi-layer Perceptrons architecture to a Feed Forward Neural Network as an alternative to traditional back-propagation.

 ## Project Structure
-- `BO_RandomDecomposition_NeuralNetworks/HEBO/scripts`: Directory containing Bo_usage.py taking the Titanic dataset as input.
+- `BO_RandomDecomposition_NeuralNetworks/HEBO/scripts`: Directory containing Bo_usage.py taking our datasets as input.
   - `config_NN_methods.py`
   - `BO_methods.py`
   - `BO_pipeline.py`

 ### Preprocessing Data
-This project includes a preprocessing function designed specifically for the Titanic dataset from Kaggle.
-The function handles missing data and encodes categorical variables, such as the 'Sex' column.
+The file called 'preprocessors.py' includes preprocessing functions specifically designed for the four investigated datasets.
+Depending upon which dataset, its preprocessing function might include handling of the missing data, normalization, feature engineering and encoding.

-**Note:** If you are using the Titanic dataset or a similar dataset with the same structure, you can directly utilize this function for preprocessing.
+**Note:** If the user would like to test other dataset, the preprocessing method would most likely have to be rewritten.
 If the features of your dataset vary, you may need to customize or develop additional preprocessing methods to suit the characteristics and requirements of your data.
 You can refer to the preprocessing function as a reference or starting point for building your own preprocessing pipeline.

 ## Usage